Belcalis’ Bravery: Cardi B Turned Down Deal To Plead Guilty For Club Brawl, Could Face Up To Four Years In Prison

 Cardi B is now pleading not guilty to the third-degree assault charges.
 Her next hearing is scheduled for Monday in Queens Criminal Court.

-Are you shocked with how she pleaded?
+Are you shocked abouy how she pleaded?

 Comments